So you're planning to build a miniature landscape or fairy garden - what do you need?

 Then, if you're going to plant some tiny ground covers or miniature trees, you'll need some soil - don't cheap out on this and use some garden soil, because the weeds will sprout, full size.

-I recommend a pasteurized potting soil, which is weed and pathogen free.
+I recommend a sterilized potting soil, which is weed and pathogen free, or pasteurize your own.

 There are more and more great ideas all the time for a little scene for our tiny friends - your fairy garden can be fanciful or whimsical, or mysterious.